MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

 ## Write the code for the app service

-**OnRequestedReceived()** is where the code for the app service goes.
-Replace the stub **OnRequestedReceived()** in MyAppService's Class1.cs with the code from this example.
+**OnRequestReceived()** is where the code for the app service goes.
+Replace the stub **OnRequestReceived()** in MyAppService's Class1.cs with the code from this example.
 This code gets an index for an inventory item and passes it, along with a command string, to the service to retrieve the name and the price of the specified inventory item.
 Error handling code has been removed for brevity.

 ```cs
 private async void OnRequestReceived(AppServiceConnection sender, AppServiceRequestReceivedEventArgs args)